kildom/ohome-docs/ohome-bus.md

 This darft describes how to transfer packets over a wires.
 It also defines how to handle device addres discovery.
-This protocol is used for communication between network MASTER and wire connected DEVICES (NODES).
+This protocol is used for communication between network nodes.
+There is no special node during normal communication.
+Address discovery is started by the user on one of network nodes.
+This node becomes discovery controller for time of address discovery.

 Higher level protocol is described somewhere else.
 The same higher level protocol is used for radio transmission.